 The Web Services Description Language (WSDL /ˈwɪz dəl/) is an XML-based interface description language that is used for describing the functionality offered by a web service.
 The acronym is also used for any specific WSDL description of a web service (also referred to as a WSDL file), which provides a machine-readable description of how the service can be called, what parameters it expects, and what data structures it returns.
-Therefore, its purpose is roughly similar to that of a type signature in a programming language.
+Therefore, its purpose is roughly like a type signature in a programming language.

 Filename extension |